ChainSafe/eth-local/README.md

 `./web` is a create-react-app and will serve as testing ground for the npm module that will interact with the express server in the CLI.

-The purpose of ETH-LOCAL is to offer a standardized way to store your keystore files on your local machine.
+The purpose of eth-local is to offer a standardized way to store your keystore files on your local machine.

 The core functionality of this application is the ability of the cli to safely transmit pre-signed tx to a website without the need of having metamask installed on the browser.
 The cli runs a simple HTTP server which allows the npm module to connect to it.